Hatton Garden safe deposit burglary: Arrests

+On 19 May 2015, 76-year-old Brian Reader, who had previously been involved in laundering the proceeds of the Brink’s-Mat robbery, was arrested in connection with the burglary by Flying Squad officers.

+In November 2015, Carl Wood, William Lincoln, Jon Harbinson and Hugh Doyle were all charged with conspiracy to commit burglary and conspiracy to conceal, convert or transfer criminal property.
+The theft was described as the “largest burglary in English legal history”.

+Three years after the burglary, on 28 March 2018, Michael Seed, 57, was arrested after his home in Islington, London, had been searched.
+He was charged with conspiracy to burgle and conspiracy to conceal or disguise criminal property.

+Media coverage

 Much of the early coverage was affectionate.
 No one had been hurt or threatened.
 It was a commercial premises, not a private house.
 Some of the people who had lost their diamonds and gold in the haul tried to explain that they kept their goods there purely for safe keeping and not to hide them from tax authorities, ex-wives or the police.